VladimirAlexiev/index-yaml-json-sparql/README.md

   - Sequence paths are separated with `/`
   - No need to worry whether there's 1 or multiple props in the path
   - Alternative paths are listed on lines separated with `|`
-- Unfortunately you cannot use [Copy fields](https://graphdb.ontotext.com/documentation/10.8/elasticsearch-graphdb-connector.html#copy-fields) (`@field` references) because they support only single-valued property chains (i.e. a simple copy of an existing field).
+  - Unfortunately we cannot use [Copy fields](https://graphdb.ontotext.com/documentation/10.8/elasticsearch-graphdb-connector.html#copy-fields) (`@field` references) in this example because they support only single-valued property chains (i.e. a simple copy of an existing field).
     (The script does supports the `@field` notation)
+- [Nested objects](https://graphdb.ontotext.com/documentation/10.8/elasticsearch-graphdb-connector.html#nested-objects) are supported (in this case `column` with `datatype: native:nested`).
+  These are important if you need to track the correlation between nested fields

 ### Example Expanded YAML